mdyd-dev/platformos-payments/README.md

 Additionaly you can pass configuration options specific to the request type - for more details please refer to the documentation in of gateway module for chosen request type.
 The list of available request types for Stripe you can find on [ Stripe Module Readme Page ](https://github.com/mdyd-dev/platformos-payments-stripe#request-types)

-### Data Object
+## Data Object

 Data object is used to pass all data to the payment gateway request.
 Object state is validated with secret key so it can not be altered by the user before it is send to the gateway.
-Each gateway request requires different data sets, please check in the [documentation](https://github.com/mdyd-dev/platformos-payments-stripe#request-types] what are the options for each request type.
+Each gateway request requires different data sets, please check in the [documentation](https://github.com/mdyd-dev/platformos-payments-stripe#request-types) what are the options for each request type.

-## Payment Model
+## Example 1. create_payment

 Payment model represents money transfer from payment source (typically Credit Card) to payment receiver usually Payment Gateway.
 Payment should be immutable, it should be successful or failed and should not be changed.
 If one payment fails for some reason (insufficient funds) you should not update the failed payment but create new one.